dsilvestro/PyRate/tutorials/pyrate_tutorial_0.md

 # Setting up a virtual environment for PyRate

 ***

+First, make sure **Python (v.3.8 or higher)** is installed on your computer.
+To install or upgrade Python visit: [python.org](https://www.python.org/downloads/).
 You can run PyRate within a virtual environment to make sure all the compatible dependencies are included without affecting your system Python installation following the steps below.
-Before you start, make sure Python (v.3.9 or above) is installed in your computer.

 1) **Create a virtual environment** typing in a terminal console (or *command prompt* on Windows):